Music of Taiwan: Background

-Taiwanese opera is popular among the Hakka, and has influenced the tea-picking opera genre.
-The most distinctive form of Hakka music are mountain songs, or shan'ge, which are similar to Hengchun folk music.
-Bayin instrumental music is also popular.

 Aboriginal music

 Of the two broad divisions of Taiwanese aborigines, the plains-dwellers have been largely assimilated into Han culture, while the mountain-dwelling tribes remain distinct.
 The Amis, Bunun, Paiwan, Rukai and Tsou are known for their polyphonic vocals, of which each has a unique variety.

 Once dying, aboriginal culture has undergone a renaissance since the late 20th century.
 A full-time aboriginal radio station, "Ho-hi-yan" was launched in 2005 with the help of the Executive Yuan, to focus on issues of interest to the indigenous community.
 [Listen to Ho-hi-yan; requires Windows Media Player 9].
 This came on the heels of a "New wave of Indigenous Pop," as aboriginal artists such as A-mei (Puyuma tribe), Difang (Amis tribe), Pur-dur and Samingad (Puyuma) became international pop stars.
 Later artists include Paiwanese pop star Abao.